 As a first step in developing a research focus, PhD students are required to submit a paper by the end of their third semester to be presented at a research seminar, conference, or an on-campus seminar that includes at least two faculty members from their department.

-If a student fails to complete the research paper requirement, he/she will be subject to dismissal from the doctoral program for lack of progress toward degree.
+If a student fails to complete the research paper requirement, they will be subject to dismissal from the doctoral program for lack of progress toward degree.

 Major Professor as Advisor

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-Within the first semester, the student arranges for assignment to an advisor within the student’s specialization.
+Within the first semester, the student is assigned an advisor within the student’s specialization.

 The student must meet minimum Graduate School residence requirements.